ruiying-ocean/cgeniepy/publication/paper.md

 cGENIE is an numerical model that simulates the Earth system (e.g., atmosphere, ocean, land, biosphere, ice sheet, and their interactions) in different geological ages [@ridgwell2007].
 It has been widely used in studying and reconstructing the past ocean and climate states.
 Here, I provide a Python package *cgeniepy* for reading, analysing, and visualising the cGENIE model output, and performing the model-data comparison.
 The package is designed to facilitate the post-simulation analysis for all cGENIE users, as used in my recent studies [@ying2023;@ying2023b].
 The package is designed as object-oriented, thus many features are standalone and can be used without cGENIE background.

 # Statement of need
-Earth System Models are the essential tool used to study the mechanism regulating the complex climate and their impacts. cGENIE is such a model with reduced model complexity and enhanced running speed that strengthen its application in paleoceanography studies.
+Earth System Models are the essential tool used to study the mechanism regulating the complex climate and their impacts. cGENIE is such a model with intermediate model complexity that strengthens its application in paleoceanography studies.
 For instance, @henehan2019 used the model to study the impact of an extreme climatic event (Cretaceous-Paleogene massive extinction in 66 Million years ago). @pohl2022 used it to study the long-term evolution of ocean oxygen in the past 550 million years.
-The application of this model has provided invaluable implication to study the evolution of climate and life.
+The application of this model has promoted our understanding of climate change in the geological past.

 Despite the power of cGENIE, the analysis of its model output has relied on a collection of MATLAB scripts developed by the cGENIE maintainer (https://github.com/derpycode/muffinplot).
 A systematic package has been long missing.
 Such gap might hamper the efficiency of the research, in particular for users who are not familiar with MATLAB or need to perform customised analysis (e.g., model ensemble based analysis).